 BSc (Hons) Sport and Exercise ScienceSouthwark Campus

 To work in sport, you need to understand how the human body works.
 By taking this course, you’ll develop as an interdisciplinary sport and exercise scientist who understands that athletic success is not based on any single factor – and that will equip you to create strategies that work.
 Physiology, biomechanics, psychology and nutrition – you’ll cover it all.
-You’ll also have the opportunity to gain coaching awards and fitness qualifications by taking vocational training courses.
+You’ll also have the opportunity to become a qualified Level 3 Personal Trainer by taking an optional module.

 Why study Sport and Exercise Science at LSBU?

-- Specialist facilities including biomechanics, physiology and gait analysis laboratories.
+- Specialist facilities including state-of-the-art biomechanics and physiology laboratories, and an environmental chamber

 - Anatomy and physiology